 Boar hair is very similar to mustache hair in texture, so it glides through it pretty easily without much tugging and pulling.

-It’s another great way to train the mustache hair to stay in place, just like with combing.
+It’s another great way to guide the mustache hair to stay in place, just like with combing.
 It’ll discipline a wiry mustache to lay straighter.

-Over time, you’ll find that you need to brush and comb less to get the same effect.
-That’s the beauty of training it.
+Over time, you may find that you need to brush and comb less to get the same effect.

 Boar bristle beard brushes aren’t as good as combs are for detangling, which is why men with longer and thicker mustaches would probably benefit more from a comb.